 This page assumes that you are a British or Irish Ex-pat or another EU national with the right to work in Greece under Article 12 of the E.U.
-Constitution.
-You need to complete certain formalities set by the local bureaucrats.
+Constitution. (- BREXIT - After December 31, 2020 NEW RULES APPLY TO BRITONS to work in Greece as the United Kingdom left the European Union on January 2020 )Everyone regardless of status needs to complete certain formalities set by the local bureaucrats.
 Below we list important short cuts to knowing what is required to satisfy government officials in Greece with your CV and bone fide qualifications even for summer jobs:

 Employee, Employer Relationship

 If you are to become an employee and working for an employer in Crete, legally your employer must pay "IKA" contributions (IKA is one of the main Greek National Insurance organisations).
 This covers you for medical treatment should you need it.
 Furthermore, if you plan on staying in Crete during the Winter months, after two "seasons" of having your IKA paid, you will be eligible for unemployment benefit during the non-tourist season.
 Each month this can represent up to €300-€400 in payment benefits depending on your circumstances.
 Note: There are employers who will employ you without paying your IKA but it is not in your interest to accept this situation and it is also illegal.
 As an an employee you may be expected to work long hours in summertime in Crete, which has a season of approximately 6 months with only 4 of those being really busy months.
 Working 7 days a week for the entire season is not unusual and the wages start from about *€700 a month (which is only around £450). *€900 - €1,100 a month is an earnings potential but you should expect to dedicate some 60 hours a week or more for that sort of income level and renumeration.(* As of January 2020).
 CURRENCY CONVERTOR

 Self Employment or Running a Business